New York State Route 590: Project origins

 In 1995, Irondequoit Town Supervisor David Schantz proposed the idea of converting the portion of NY 590 north of Titus Avenue into a parkway that would serve as a "gateway" into Irondequoit.
 He presented the idea to Jim Walsh, the United States Representative representing Irondequoit, who later secured $8 million from the federal government for the project.
 Another $4.5 million of funding was also devoted to the project from the state of New York.
 Planning for the project began in mid-2004.
 In late 2006, the Irondeqout Town Board chose a configuration calling for the number of lanes on NY 590 to be reduced to two and for four intersections to be replaced with roundabouts as its "preferred alternative".

 The final project design was presented on February 6, 2008, in the last of five public meetings on the project.
 Under the plan, the section of NY 590 north of Titus Avenue would be reduced to a two-lane, 45 mi/h parkway and named "Sea Breeze Drive".
 Its signalized intersections with Titus Avenue, Durand Boulevard, and Seneca and Point Pleasant Roads would be converted into roundabouts as part of the reconstruction.
 Also, the portion of NY 590 north of Durand Boulevard would be realigned to meet Culver Road at a new intersection farther west along the lakeshore.
-The realignment would open up 3 acre of waterfront land along the shore of Irondequoit Bay that had previously been occupied by the expressway.
+The realignment would open up 3 acre of waterfront land along the shore of Irondequoit Bay that had previously been occupied by the freeway.
 The town of Irondequoit would then acquire the former right-of-way of NY 590 from the state of New York for future recreational uses in a transaction that would officially cost the town $1.

 Public opinion on the proposed project was split.
 Many residents supported the project, stating it would improve the safety of the highway; however, others believed that the reduction in lanes would result in increased traffic on Culver Road, which runs parallel to NY 590 through Irondequoit, and that the roundabouts would make navigating the highway difficult.